Veil of Maya: Id and Eclipse (2010–2012)

 After their second album's release, the following several months held extensive touring before the writing and recording for the group's third full-length, Id began.
 Id was released on April 6, 2010, and reached number 107 on the Billboard 200.
 The band worked again with producer Michael Keene from The Faceless for this album, who previously produced The Common Man's Collapse.
-The album's name was derived from the main character of the PlayStation game Xenogears; the album itself also holds several concepts and references to other topics in popular culture, especially television shows.
+The album itself holds several concepts and references to popular culture, especially television shows.

-After the release of Id, Pantelis also left the band, which led to Danny Hauser replacing him in 2010; the band's current bassist.
+After the release of Id, Pantelis also left the band, which led to Danny Hauser replacing him in 2010.
 On January 13, 2012, Sumerian Records released a teaser for Veil of Maya's next album, Eclipse.
-On January 17, the single "Vicious Circles" was released onto the iTunes Store.
+On January 17, the single "Vicious Circles" was released on the iTunes Store.
 Eclipse was then released on February 28, 2012 and was produced and co-written by Periphery guitarist Misha Mansoor.

 On November 11, 2013 the band released a digital-only single, "Subject Zero", with a lyric video uploaded on YouTube two weeks earlier, on September 30, 2013.